Last updated on July 17th, 2023 at 06:13 pm

 While in the plinth, residential construction is planned.
 Hence, all plinth work is to be completed before taking any R.C.C. work above the plinth area.

-- Casting of columns up to the plinth level.
+- The casting of columns up to the plinth level.

 - Constructing rubble/brick masonry up to the plinth level.